-The City of Santa Monica has approximately 33,000 street and park trees.
-A 2001 research study by the US Forest Service calculated these trees to annually deliver $2.5M dollars worth of environmental benefits to the community by cleaning the air, increasing property value and reducing energy use.
+The City of Santa Monica has over 33,000 street and park trees.
+A 2015 research study by the U.S. Forest Service calculated these trees annually deliver $5.1 million dollars worth of benefits to the community by cleaning the air, increasing property value, and reducing energy use among others.

-Research has also shown that a good level of tree cover can increase property value from six percent to nine percent.
+Research has also shown that a good level of tree cover can increase property value from 6% to 9%.
 Drought directly threatens urban trees, as water is required for healthy growth and functioning.
 A lack of water causes high levels of stress, increases susceptibility to pathogen attack and can cause eventual death.